FusionCache/docs/docs/find/find.md

 - If no terms are defined, all objects for the root class are returned
 - The `FIND` is recursive.
 If the root class has members that are objects, those objects are returned, and if those objects also have object members, they're also returned

+There is a limit to how many objects are returned by `FIND`.
+It is set to 50,000.

 <br/>

 ### Find Terms